 8. Increased Supply Chain Transparency

 Now more than ever, consumers care about how things are sourced.
-Part of this relates to a desire to be green and lowering carbon footprints as mentioned earlier.
+Part of this relates to a desire to be green and lower carbon footprints, as mentioned earlier.
 The other aspect is that seven in ten consumers prefer to purchase from companies that share their values, as highlighted by SmallBizTrends.
 While this is easily seen with social values in today’s cancel culture, it also extends into how brands source their goods and materials.
 Ergo, when customers have a choice between a brand that sources from their preferred suppliers or regions, one that doesn’t, or one that’s ambiguous, most will choose the first option.
 Many companies are sharing their supply chain stories as part of their brand stories to appease customers as a result.

 9. Supply Chain Automation

 Supply chain automation adoption and the types of technologies leveraged are growing in leaps and bounds.
 AI, for example, is helping companies build more elasticity into their models and develop better predictions about needs.
 Many companies are leveraging augmented reality (AR) and virtual reality (VR) too.
 For example, some companies are using AR in warehouse settings to display a map that directs forklift drivers to a picking point, while VR helps reduce hazards and aids in training.
 Robotic adoption is growing as well.
-Some warehouses are now operated almost entirely by robots handling everything from sorting to picking and packing.
+Some warehouses are now operated almost entirely by robots, handling everything from sorting to picking and packing.

 10. Increasing Logistics Costs

 Increased wages, volatility, and surging fuel prices are causing logistics costs to rise to new heights.
-Even carriers like FedEx are implementing rate hikes like never seen before as a result.
+Even carriers like FedEx are implementing rate hikes like never before as a result.
 Rising costs will continue to be passed onto companies, and often consumers, going forward.

 11. Prioritization of Resilience